liweinan/liweinan.github.io/_posts/2017-05-01-corba-iiop.md

 orb.run();
 ```

-In above code, the last line will make the service into action, and it will start to listen for requests from client side.
-Now we understand that under CORBA architecture, there will be a naming service for server side to register servants, and for client side to fetch the services provided by multiple servants at server side.
-The naming service will listen to network port also, and the servant like `HelloImpl` is registered via naming service.
-When the client side using `_HelloStub` to call the `sayHello()` method, there will be network communication handled by `orb` layer, and on server side the `HelloImpl.sayHello()` method will be called actually.
-We have checked the `_invoke()` method in `HelloPOA` for server side, now let's write a client implemention class named `HelloClient`.
+In above code, the last line will put the servant into listening status, and it will start to listen for requests from clients via network.
+As we have prepared the servant side, now we need to implement the client side.

 ### Client Side Implementation